fbac/fbac/resume.md

   - Experience building simple kernel modules and debugging kernel issues.
   - Packaging (rpm, deb).
   - Experience with linux linkers and libraries, ld, elf (and dwarf) formats and low-level basic knowledge.
-  - Debugging performance issues using perf.
+  - Debugging performance issues using perf.P{}
   - Experience debugging application performance with HeatMap and FlameGraph.
   - Little/mid experience with systemtamp and basic ebpf tools.
 (I'm really interested on this field right now)
   - Deep understanding in container runtimes, docker daemon and the OCI Runtime Specification (and associated repositories)